 • How was this project important to your overall teaching goals?

 Award recipients of Catalyst Grants (Tier 3) Educational Innovation Grants from the TLC will be invited to an annual celebration sponsored by the Vice Provost for Teaching and Learning where you will be invited to showcase your accomplishments either as a poster presentation or 5-10 minute lightning talk.
 Campus community members, including department chairs and Deans, will be invited to learn more about your efforts to elevate teaching at UCLA.
 Award recipients will also be able to invite up to three guests to join them for the celebration.
+In addition, grant recipients will be invited to attend the annual Andrea L. Rich Night to Honor Teaching, in which we will formally recognize awardees for their achievements.

-Finally, within six months of the closing date, award recipients should arrange time at a departmental meeting to present their work to colleagues and their chair.
+Finally, within six months of the closing date, award recipients should arrange time at a departmental meeting to present their work to colleagues and their Chair.
 Feedback from this discussion should inform future development efforts, particularly if planning to submit a second grant proposal related to the same project (i.e. renewal grant).

 Successful projects will be featured on the TLC website, newsletter and other promotional materials, particularly as they showcase the myriad ways instructors are advancing Goal 4 of the UCLA strategic plan to elevate how we teach.